jbucsa/SQL_Injections/README.md

 # SQL_Injections
-This is a project to show how to defend against SQL attacks
+This is a project to show how to defend against SQL attacks.